Galaxy clustering at cosmic dawn from JWST/NIRCam observations to redshift z$\sim$11: Results and Discussion

 \subsection{Angular correlation function and Galaxy bias}

 Fig.\ref{fig: Angular correlation function} presents the ACF estimated using LBG candidates from the GOODS-S field.
 The lower right panel features the newly obtained measurement at redshift $z=10.6$.
 Also, within the same figure we present results spanning the redshift range $5.0\leq z<10.0$ to show the evolution of the ACF with redshift and to compare our new measurements from JWST data with those reported in the literature and based on other facilities.
 Each panel also reports two clustering parameters: $A_w$, the coefficient obtained from fitting the angular correlation function using Eq.\ref{eq: estimator model}, and the correlation length $r_0$ derived from the fit (both with respective uncertainties at 1$\sigma$).
 The parameters obtained are tabulated in columns (5) and (6) in Tab.\ref{tab: clustering results}.\\ With a simple functional model (Eq.\ref{eq: estimator model}) to fit our measurements, we get overall agreement with the data, even at high redshifts.
 Interestingly, the measurement and fit remains of acceptable quality even when number of sources is low, as exemplified by the $N_g=55$ candidates at redshift $z=10.6$ (bottom right panel of Fig.\ref{fig: Angular correlation function}).
-This determination at redshift $z=10.6$ marks the first measurement of galaxy clustering at less than 500 Myr since the Big Bang.
-Furthermore, our analysis is based on sources substantially fainter than previously reported with $M_{F200W}\lesssim-15.5$.
-Interestingly, our results confirm the trends in redshift evolution of clustering reported in the literature.
-Specifically, the correlation length and bias steadily increase with redshift.\\
+This determination at redshift $z=10.6$ marks the first measurement of galaxy clustering at less than 500 Myr since the Big Bang based on sources substantially fainter than previously reported with $M_{F200W}\lesssim-17.3$.
+The galaxy bias measurement can also be used to determine the characteristic dark matter halo mass that hosts the observed galaxies.
+For a fixed redshift, this is done by computing the theoretical dark matter halo bias $b(M_h)$ as a function of halo mass $M_h$ as described by \citet{Tormen_1999} and by numerically inverting the relationship to derive $M_h(b)$.
+Using the results presented in Fig.\ref{fig: Angular correlation function} and reported in column (6) in Tab.\ref{tab: clustering results} we obtain the corresponding dark matter halo masses in column (8).
+Our results confirm the trends in redshift evolution of clustering reported in the literature, specifically the correlation length and bias steadily increase with redshift.
+In Tab.\ref{tab: clustering results}, the last column displays the values of the reduced $\chi^2$ to offer information on the single power law fit quality.\\